llvm/llvm-project/llvm/docs/Telemetry.rst

       }
     private:
       void emitToAllDestinations(const TelemetryInfo* Entry) {
-        // Note: could do this in paralle, if needed. for (Destination* Dest : Destinations)
+        // Note: could do this in parallel, if needed. for (Destination* Dest : Destinations)
           Dest->emitEntry(Entry);
       }